maisiejillbt/ForageTheBay/README.md

 5) Can click on and interact with all food items

 ## Libraries, API's and Tech

-- possibly using canvas to render map, will discuss more with Spenser
 - Webpack and Babel to bundle and transpile the source JavaScript code

 ## TimeLine